hairetikos/np2debug/win9x/readme.txt

 Screen option
 Video
-LCD PC - 98 The notebook is in liquid crystal mode.
+LCD PC - 98 -- The notebook is in liquid crystal mode.
-Reverse Reverse the liquid crystal display.
+Reverse -- Reverse the liquid crystal display.
-Use skipline rev Correct skip line.
+Use skipline rev -- Correct skip line.
-Ratio Specify the brightness of the skip line.
+Ratio -- Specify the brightness of the skip line.
-Chip
-Specify the GDC GDC chip.
+Chip -- Specify the GDC chip.
-GRCG Specifies the GRCG chip.
+GRCG --Specifies the GRCG chip.
-Enable 16 color Enables analog 16 color.
+Enable 16 color -- Enables analog 16 color.
 Timing
-T-RAM Specifies text RAM access wait value.
+T-RAM -- Specifies text RAM access wait value.
-V-RAM Specify the video RAM access wait value.
+V-RAM -- Specify the video RAM access wait value.
-GRCG Specifies the access wait value when using GRCG.
+GRCG -- Specifies the access wait value when using GRCG.
-RealPalettes Adjust Adjust the timing of RealPalettes.
+RealPalettes Adjust -- Adjust the timing of RealPalettes.

 Serial option
-COM1 Specifies RS-232C serial port.
+COM1 -- Specifies RS-232C serial port.
-PC-9861K Set the dip switch of PC-9861K.
+PC-9861K -- Set the dip switch of PC-9861K.
-CH.1 Specify the port of channel 1 of PC - 9861K.
+CH.1 -- Specify the port of channel 1 of PC - 9861K.
-CH.2 Specify the port of channel 2 of PC - 9861K.
+CH.2 -- Specify the port of channel 2 of PC - 9861K.

 MIDI option
-      MPU - PC98II Set the dip switch of MPU - PC98II.
+      MPU - PC98II -- Set the dip switch of MPU - PC98II.

 Sound option
-Mixer Sets the volume of various chips.
+Mixer -- Sets the volume of various chips.
-PC - 9801 - 14 Set the volume of PC - 9801 - 14.
+PC - 9801 - 14 -- Set the volume of PC - 9801 - 14.
-26 Set the jumper on PC-9801-26K.
+26 -- Set the jumper on PC-9801-26K.
-86 Set the dip switch of PC-9801-86.
+86 -- Set the dip switch of PC-9801-86.
 Set the jumper of the SPB speaker board.
-JoyPad Joypad setting.
+JoyPad -- Joypad setting.

 Calendar
-Real will always be at the same time as reality.
+Real -- will always be at the same time as reality.
-Use Virtual Calendar virtual calendar.
+Use Virtual Calendar -- virtual calendar.

 · Disk image

-The following image is supported.
+The following image formats are supported.
 FDD - D88 format, XDF (solid image) format
 SASI - THD format (T 98), HDI format (Anex 86)
 SCSI - HDD format (Virtual 98)